guzba/mummy/README.md

 ## What is Mummy not great for?

 Everything comes with trade-offs.
 Mummy is focused on being an exceptional API server.
-Think REST, JSON RPC, WebSockets, HTML from templates etc.
+Think REST, JSON, RPC, WebSockets, HTML from templates etc.

 The property these share in common is they are all relatively memory-light.
 Most things are, which is great, but if you're specifically going to be serving a lot of very large files or expect large file uploads, Mummy is probably not the best choice.